bitrise-io/devcenter/_articles/jp/getting-started/adding-a-new-app-from-cli.md

 ---
 tag: []
-title: Adding a new app from CLI
+title: Adding a new app from a CLI
 redirect_from: []
 summary: ''